jspahlin/shop/REST.md

 xPOST	/login/ - log in a user given username/pass

-xPOST	/account/login - create an account (not a customer) PUT	/account/login - update an account into a customer.
+xPOST	/account/login - create an account (not a customer) xPUT	/account/login - update an account into a customer.
+	BODY {"billingAddress": "blah", "shippingAddress": "blah"}
-PUT	/account/customer - update an account into an employee.
+PUT	/account/employee - update an account into an employee.
 PUT	/account/admin - update an account into an admin.

 GET	/cart - list all items in current session user's cart.